jsxstyle/jsxstyle/README.md

 Who cares?
 Search engines generally don't, and semantic tags don't get you accessibility for free.
 Instead of making our style components less expressive, we need [better tooling for accessibility](https://youtu.be/z5e7kWSHWTg?t=10m37s) instead.

-Additionally, how many times have you put a `<div>` on the page just to build a layout or add aborder?
+Additionally, how many times have you put a `<div>` on the page just to build a layout or add a border?
 That's what these components are replacing, not nodes that should contain meaningful content for accessibility (i.e. use unstyled `<article>`s with a CSS reset).

 ### What about repeated styles?